-Lansoprazole belongs to a class of medications called inhibitors that decrease the production of acid in the stomach.
+Lansoprazole belongs to a class of medications called inhibitors that decrease acid production in the stomach.
 It effectively controls the pH of stomach secretions and acts as an alternative to intravenous pantoprazole in those who can not swallow solid dose formulations.

-It is also used to treat frequent heart burns that occur 2 or more times a week.
+It is also used to treat frequent heartburns that occur twice a week.

-Stop the medication and consult your doctor immediately if you experience any serious side effects such as seizures, kidney problems or symptoms of low magnesium content in the body.
+Stop the medication and consult your doctor immediately if you experience any severe side effects such as seizures, kidney problems, or symptoms of low magnesium content in the body.

-Tell your doctor if you have the following conditions before taking the medicine:
+Tell your doctor if you have the following conditions before taking medicine:

 - Liver disease